ggarri/room-booking-dapp/README.md

 ```

+Once the script is completed we will have a `roomBooking` smart contract deployed and initialize with
+the two companies.

-**Step 3: Update .env**
+**Step 3: Update ROOM_BOOKING_CONTRACT_ADDR**

-We update the contract address of the roomBooking contract deployed at the step above:
+We have to copu the address of the `roomBooking` contract deployed in the step before into `.env`:
 ```
 $> vim .env
 ...